General Hospital: History

 On Saturday, December 14, 1996, General Hospital aired its one of three primetime episodes, General Hospital: Twist of Fate, which picked up where that Friday's episode had left off.
 The special centered on Laura's supposed death at the hands of Stefan Cassadine.
 In 1997, the show's long-rumored spin-off materialized into the half-hour serial, Port Charles.
 The series' 11,000th episode aired on February 20, 2006.
 On April 23, 2009, General Hospital became ABC's first regular daytime drama to be taped and broadcast in High-definition television, though the 2008 season of its primetime spinoff General Hospital: Night Shift was in high definition.
 This is the second daytime drama to move to high definition after CBS's The Young and the Restless.
 On February 23, 2010, the series aired its 12,000th episode.
-On December 1, 2011, ABC confirmed that former One Life to Live executive producer Frank Valentini and head writer Ron Carlivati would replace longtime executive producer Jill Farren Phelps and Garin Wolf respectively, though Wolf would remain on as a regular writer.
+On December 1, 2011, ABC confirmed that former One Life to Live executive producer Frank Valentini and head writer Ron Carlivati would replace longtime executive producer Jill Farren Phelps and Garin Wolf, respectively, though Wolf would remain on as a regular writer.
 The change took effect on January 9, 2012.
 The first episode under the direction of Valentini aired on February 1, 2012, with Carlivati's material beginning on February 21.
 Several storylines reminiscent of iconic story arcs of the past were created and popular characters returned to the show in order to commemorate the 50th anniversary of the series in 2013.
 The serial celebrated 13,000 episodes on February 24, 2014, and marked its 51st anniversary several weeks later on April 1.
 Also in January 2014, ABC renewed Carlivati's contract with the soap.
 The series marked its 52nd anniversary on April 1, 2015, with a special episode revolving around the Spencer family.

 In July 2015, it was revealed Carlivati was fired as head writer; Shelly Altman and Jean Passanante were hired as his successors.
 On September 16, 2016, Daytime Confidential reported that Valentini, Passanante and Altman re-signed with the show.
 On June 6, 2017, Passanante announced her decision to retire from the serial.
 On July 29, 2017, it was revealed through Passanante that breakdown writer Chris Van Etten would be promoted to co-head writer as her successor.
 On February 23, 2018, the serial aired its 14,000th episode.
-On July 30, 2019, it was announced Altman would retire; breakdown writer Dan O'Connor was announced as her successor, joining Van Etten as co-head writer.
+On July 30, 2019, Altman announced her retirement; breakdown writer Dan O'Connor was named as her successor, joining Van Etten as co-head writer.
 On June 22, 2022, the soap aired its 15,000 episode; in celebration, the episode focused on Francis' Laura Spencer.